top of page

 Administering Vetoryl

 Vetoryl should be given with food since food enhances absorption of the medication.
-Some people disguise Vetoryl in a treat before or after feeding a regular meal, but you can do whatever works for your dog.
-I normally drop the whole capsule right into Violet’s breakfast.
-Please note that splitting or opening the capsules can put you and your pet at risk and should never be done.
+It doesn't have to be a large amount.
+I normally drop the capsules right into Violet's breakfast in the morning.
+I give the PM dose with a scoop of yogurt or peanut butter.
+You can do whatever works for your dog.
+Please note that splitting or opening the capsules puts you and your pet at risk and should never be done.
 Consult your veterinarian if you’re struggling to administer Vetoryl to your dog.

 Starting Dose